-The study of African francophone writers in the 20th and 21st centuries is also a topic I am extremely interested in, especially the Literature from the “Migritude” movement and otherness issues provoked by the emigration of African writers.
-The representation of the polygamy in literature and Cinema is also a topic of predilection and I am currently working on an article that depicts the different representations of polygamy in the cinema of French-Senegalese Director Maïmouna Doucouré.
+The study of African francophone writers in the twentieth and twenty-first centuries is also a topic I am extremely interested in, especially the literature from the “Migritude” movement and otherness issues provoked by the emigration of African writers.
+The representation of polygamy in literature and cinema is also a topic of interest, and I am currently working on an article that depicts the different representations of polygamy in the cinema of French-Senegalese director Maïmouna Doucouré.

-I also have a keen interest for anything related to Children Literature, especially for books that were written in the 19th century by female French writers under the wing of the French Catholic church meant to offer an educational purpose to children through carefully selected stories.
-My curiosity extends also to different time periods such as the Medieval age with fabliaux like “Le roman de Renart”; I am particularly interested in the contemporary representation of the fox in Children literature as there have been many reinterpretations of “Le roman de Renart” in the 20th and 21st centuries aimed at a younger audience under the forms of novels and comics.
+I also have a keen interest in anything related to children’s literature, especially books written in the nineteenth century by female French writers under the wing of the French Catholic church, which were meant to offer education to children through carefully selected stories.
+My curiosity also extends to different time periods such as the Medieval age, including fabliaux such as “Le roman de Renart”; I am particularly interested in the contemporary representation of the fox in children’s literature, as there have been many reinterpretations of “Le roman de Renart” in the twentieth and twenty-first centuries aimed at a younger audience in the forms of novels and comics.

-In relation to my initial area of research, I am extremely interested in Jewish French writers evocating memory trauma from the Holocaust such as Charlotte Dalbo or Patrick Modiano.
-The representation of Shoah trauma in Contemporary French cinema with directors such as Martine Dugowson is also an area I would be keen on exploring further.
+In relation to my initial area of research, I am extremely interested in Jewish French writers who evoke memories of trauma from the Holocaust, such as Charlotte Dalbo or Patrick Modiano.
+The representation of Shoah trauma in contemporary French cinema, from directors such as Martine Dugowson, is also an area I would be keen on exploring further.

-I am also sensible to female autobiographic work by writers such as Annie Ernault or more recently Violaine Huisman that both refer to the parental figure in the construction of their autobiographical work.
+I am also sensitive to female autobiographical works by writers such as Annie Ernault or, more recently, Violaine Huisman, which both refer to the parental figure in the construction of their autobiographical work.

-I am very keen on joining the XXX programme as I strongly believe it offers an interdisciplinary approach that would be suited for me to explore and strengthen my research interests.
-I have previously contacted Dr XXX in September 2020 who confirmed that my research interests would be welcomed in the French department.
-As XXX is currently offering additional portfolios, I would like to seize the opportunity in adding academic enrichment programmes from the Interdisciplinary European studies portfolio or exploring new interests such as Women’s and gender studies that would be both useful for the research interests I have previously mentioned.
+I am very keen on joining the XXX program as I strongly believe it offers an interdisciplinary approach that would enable me to explore and strengthen my research interests.
+I contacted Dr. XXX in September 2020, who confirmed that my research interests would be welcomed in the French department.
+As XXX is currently offering additional portfolios, I would like to take the opportunity to add academic enrichment programs from the Interdisciplinary European studies portfolio or to explore new interests, such as women’s and gender studies, which would be both useful for the research interests I have previously mentioned.
 I also look forward to discovering the numerous French manuscripts and archives located at the XXX.

-I am also excited at the opportunity of receiving training and support in teaching the French language and possibly other courses in the future.
+I am also excited by the opportunity of receiving training and support in teaching the French language and possibly other courses in the future.
 I am currently subbing at a French IB school in Round Rock when needed.
-I don’t have any formal training but I have built some experience in teaching French with student of different levels.
-I also currently work as a translator so I have a good grasp of the grammatical rules in French and I am able to explain them.
+I don’t have any formal training, but I have developed some experience in teaching French to students of different levels.
+I also currently work as a translator, so I have a good grasp of the grammatical rules in French and am able to explain them.

-I also have published several short stories that received prizes or recognition from Magazines, radio or publications, so I am hoping as well that I could potentially be involved in creative writing courses or contribute to the publication of a French journal at XXX that would showcase French writing work.
+I have also published several short stories that received prizes or recognition in magazines, radio and other publications, so I am also hoping that I could potentially be involved in creative writing courses or contribute to the publication of a French journal at XXX that would showcase French writing.

-My aim in short and long-term is to develop the necessary skills in order to become a leading researcher in French Studies and to contribute to the comprehension of past and future literary works.
-I strongly feel that the French studies programme at XXX could definitely help me to achieve my goals.
+My aim in the short and long-term is to develop the necessary skills in order to become a leading researcher in French Studies and to contribute to the comprehension of past and future literary works.
+I strongly feel that the French studies program at XXX could help me to achieve my goals.